George Foster (baseball): San Francisco Giants

 Foster returned to the Giants in September of the following year, hitting his first career home run off the San Diego Padres' Pat Dobson.
-He finally made an opening day roster in 1971 as a fourth outfielder behind Mays, Bobby Bonds and Ken Henderson, but was traded to the Cincinnati Reds shortly after the season started for shortstop Frank Duffy and pitcher Vern Geishert.
+He finally made an opening day roster in 1971 as a fourth outfielder behind Mays, Bobby Bonds and Ken Henderson, but shortly after the season started, Foster was traded to the Cincinnati Reds for shortstop Frank Duffy and pitcher Vern Geishert on May 29.

 Cincinnati Reds

 Foster was immediately inserted into the starting line-up in center field, as starting center fielder Bobby Tolan was lost for the season with a torn Achilles tendon.
-He returned to a back-up role in 1972, platooning in right field with César Gerónimo, and managed just a .200 batting average, two home runs and twelve RBIs.
+In 104 games with the Reds, he batted .234 with 10 home runs and 50 RBI.
+He returned to a back-up role in 1972, platooning in right field with César Gerónimo, and managed just a .200 batting average, two home runs and 12 RBI in 59 games.
 The nucleus of the "Big Red Machine" began coming together that season, however, and the Reds returned to the post-season playoffs after a disappointing fourth-place finish in 1971.
-Foster played in the 1972 National League Championship Series against the Pittsburgh Pirates only as a pinch runner for Tony Pérez in game five of the series; he scored the series-winning run on a wild pitch from Bob Moose.
-Foster appeared in games one and five of the World Series against the Oakland Athletics, but did not log an at-bat.
+Foster played in the 1972 National League Championship Series against the Pittsburgh Pirates only as a pinch runner for Tony Pérez in Game 5 of the series; he scored the series-winning run on a wild pitch from Bob Moose.
+Foster appeared in Games 1 and 7 of the World Series against the Oakland Athletics, but did not log an at bat.